19 Interesting VPN Statistics You Need to Know in 2023

 Countries With The Highest VPN Statistic Rates

-In other cases, the technology can be used to access websites that are outright banned by some countries.
+In other cases, the tool can access websites outright banned by some countries.
 Below are some notable statistics about countries with the highest VPN statistic rates.

 (AtlasVPN)